Italian traditional food organic, rustic, home cooking recipes

 How To Grill Meat

 Here are some useful tips on how to grill meat.
-As a method of cooking, grilling has certain advantages; it is quick, straightforward and good for a meal which has to be on the table in a hurry; it is ideal for the diet-conscious because grills have little fat and almost no liquid,
+This article should give you an indication of just how simple it is to learn how to grill meat.
+As a method of cooking, grilling has certain advantages; it is quick, straightforward and good for a meal which has to be on the table in a hurry; it is ideal for the diet-conscious because grills have little fat and almost no liquid.

 However, cuts have to be of the best quality, so a grill is not a cheap dish.
 Since a grill is a last-minute dish and one that should be served at once, it is not easy for the cook.
 Some grills such as cutlets, chops and kebabs can be kept hot for a short time in the grill pan with the juices, and heat turned low.